kubernetes-sigs/wg-ai-conformance/kars/NNNN-kar-template/README.md

 The canonical place for the latest set of instructions (and the likely source of this file) is [here](/kars/NNNN-kar-template/README.md).

-**Note:** Any PRs to move a KAR to `implementable`, or significant changes once it is marked `implementable`, must be approved by each of the KAR approvers.
+**Note:** Any PRs to move a KAR to `implemented`, or significant changes once it is marked `implementable`, must be approved by each of the KAR approvers.
-If none of those approvers (wg-ai-conformance leads) are still appropriate, then changes to that list should be approved by the remaining approvers and/or SIG Architecture.
+If that is not possible, then changes to that list should be approved by the remaining approvers and/or SIG Architecture.
 -->